solidi/writing/75-the-hot-wheels-kid-powered-trains-and-planes-part-1.md

 ## Wheels and Short-Lived Space Trains and Planes

-The story of toy trains and planes at Mattel has been a lock-stock, coupling adventure.
+THE STORY OF TOY TRAINS AND PLANES at Mattel has been a lock-stock, coupling adventure.
 Trains could not have persisted without Hot Wheels.
 In its first attempt, trains followed its 1970 motto, "[Go with the Winner.](https://www.greensburgdailynews.com/opinion/columns/go-with-the-winner-of-the-toy-cars-hot-wheels/article_57df8d43-0b2f-598c-8878-6519a9a50c0c.html)"

 Before we get to trains and planes, we must discuss the cars that powered them.